Star Mort Rickturn of the Jerri: Plot

 The family then heads to the ship, with Rick going to free the Beths while Morty and Summer shut off its superlaser before it can annihilate Earth.
-The Beths escape on their own as Rick is confronted by Birdperson (now Phoenixperson), who almost kills him before being shut down by Space Beth with help from Jerry, who used the invisibility belt in puppeteering a deceased Tammy.
-In the aftermath, Rick retrieves the memory tube containing his memory of creating the clone Beth, having erased his own knowledge of which Beth is the original one.
+The Beths escape on their own and arrive to save Rick, who is being confronted by Birdperson (now known as Phoenixperson).
+Phoenixperson defeats the Beths and almost kills Rick before being distracted by Jerry, who uses the invisibility belt to puppeteer a deceased Tammy, allowing Space Beth to shut him off.
+In the aftermath, Rick retrieves the memory tube containing his memory of creating the clone Beth, having erased his own knowledge of which one is the original Beth.
 No one else in the family wants the truth.
 Rick watches the memory nonetheless, only to learn that Beth asked him to decide for himself whether he wanted her in his life; his response was to use a centrifuge to randomize who was the original.
 After finally admitting to himself that he is "a terrible father," Rick tries to be a good friend instead and fix Phoenixperson (whose remains he retrieved after the battle), only to be aggressively rejected, so he shuts him down again.
 Rick is left alone and distraught.

 In a post-credits scene, Jerry accidentally turns a garbage truck invisible, causing another car to crash into it and explode.
-After the drivers flee, he claims the invisible garbage truck, but it soon runs out of gas.
+After the drivers flee, he claims the invisible garbage truck and uses it to fight crime, but abandons it when it runs out of gas and he cannot locate the gas tank to refill it.

 Production and writing

 The episode, revealed to be titled "Star Mort Rickturn of the Jerri" on April 14, 2020, was directed by Erica Hayes and written by Anne Lane.
-The title is a reference to the film Star Wars: Episode VI – Return of the Jedi.
+The title is a reference to the film Star Wars: Episode VI – Return of the Jedi (1983).
 The song "Don't Look Back" by Ryan Elder and Lauren Culjak is played during the episode.